Regular banana pudding falls a bit flat for me. The secret? Roasted banana pudding!

 For the Custard

 - Put the banana puree and vanilla in a bowl large enough to hold the custard.
-Set a fine mesh strainer over the bowl and keep close to the stove.
+Set a fine mesh strainer over the bowl and set aside convenient to the stove.

 For the Topping